 Check SMTP server settings within FogBugz On-Premises

-- Check the value for SMTP Server.
+Check the SMTP server settings.

 - If your SMTP server uses SSL, make sure it is set up correctly refer to Using an SMTP Server with SSL Guide.